rolf-campos/growing-like-china/README.md

 ## Roadmap
 So far, only a non-Pythonic version exists that follows the authors' [Matlab code](http://doi.org/10.3886/E112395V1) very closely.
 It translates Matlab code into Python using the numpy and pandas libraries.

-In the future, I may add a version that more of Python's capabilities.
+In the future, I may add a version that uses more of Python's capabilities.